 What is Documentary Wedding Photography?
 It’s a common question asked by newly engaged couples researching wedding photography.
-I will answer this question with an example, after all, a picture speaks a thousand words!
+I’ll try to answer this question with an example:

 Below is Tomas and his mother, waiting in one of the ceremony rooms at Islington Town Hall.

 There’s no bride in this photo.
 You can’t even see the groom’s face, and his mother is out of focus.
 But I’ve chosen this image to start off my wedding portfolio because it represents what I do best.
 It’s why my work as a wedding photographer is different from the hundreds of other photographers out there.
 This physical touch of reassurance from his mother as he waits for Evgeniya to arrive for the ceremony says everything about this part of the day that Tomas will want to remember for the rest of his life.

 My promise to you is that I will work ceaselessly to capture those special moments from your wedding day for you to treasure.

 I use the 20 years experience I’ve built up working as a photojournalist at The Times newspaper in London, one of the most well respected and famous newspapers on the planet.

 There’s a famous saying on Fleet Street – ‘You’re only as good as your last front page’, which means that you don’t survive long without turning in the goods, day after day.
 Two decades of front pages means I know how to get results quickly and beautifully, in any light, any venue, every time.

 You only get one chance to get the wedding photos you deserve.
 Read on to see if I’m the best documentary wedding photographer for you.